seth-way/personal_resume/README.md

 - <h3>Contact Form</h3>

-  1. Visitors are able to fill out the contact form and send emails directly to your mailbox through the free email delivery service <a href='https://www.emailjs.com/' target='_blank'>EmailJS</a>.
-Sign up for a free account, add a <a href='https://www.emailjs.com/docs/tutorial/adding-email-service/' target='_blank'>personal email service</a>, and create a <a href='https://www.emailjs.com/docs/tutorial/creating-email-template/' target='_blank'>template</a>.
+  1. Visitors are able to fill out the contact form and send emails directly to your mailbox through the free email delivery service <a href='https://www.emailjs.com/' target='blank'>EmailJS</a>.
+Sign up for a free account, add a <a href='https://www.emailjs.com/docs/tutorial/adding-email-service/' target='blank'>personal email service</a>, and create a <a href='https://www.emailjs.com/docs/tutorial/creating-email-template/' target='blank'>template</a>.

      > [!WARNING]
      > Make sure your template includes a variable called `name`, `subject`, `email`, and `message` to store the senders information.